 These green chile chicken enchiladas are creamy, cheesy and full of flavor!
 This recipe is absolutely to die for…better than a Mexican restaurant!

 I updated an older recipe of mine to make them creamier and it worked perfectly!
-I love how it turned out…the enchiladas have the perfect combination of flavors!
+I love how it turned out…they have the perfect combination of flavors.
 They do have a little kick to them, so make sure to omit the chili powder and cumin if you don’t like spicy foods.
-This green enchilada recipe is so simple and makes the perfect dish to serve at any occasion!
+This recipe is so simple and makes the perfect dish to serve at any occasion!

-When ready to enjoy, remove from freezer and bake in oven as directed.
-You may need to bake a few minutes longer since you’re baking from frozen.
+The night before enjoying, remove from the freezer and place in the fridge overnight to thaw.
+Then bake according to directions.
+You may need to bake a few minutes longer (10-15 minutes) since you’re baking from frozen.
 When the cheese is nice and bubbly, that’s how you’ll know they’re ready.

 More enchilada inspired meals: